adryeeel/42Cursus/README.md

 ## 🏅 Achievements

-- 🍇 **Participation in Sogrape Hackathon**: Our team joined the Sogrape Hackathon and created an automated system for scrapping data and displaying it dynamically on web dashboard.
-The system serves as a centralized platform for Sogrape employees, making it easier for them to access both raw data and important metrics.
-It helps streamline the monitoring and analysis of online store prices.
+- 🍇 **Participation in Sogrape Hackathon**: I joined the Sogrape Hackathon where my team and I developed an automated data scraping system integrated with a dynamic web dashboard.
+This system acts as a centralized platform for Sogrape employees, facilitating the monitoring and analysis of their products on national and international online stores.
+It provides easy access to both raw data and essential metrics, streamlining their workflow.